part of of the Luna Rossa Garden Museum

 Initiated by Olivier Thiébaut, the Musée-jardin de la Luna Rossa is a private museum, located in Caen, Normandy.
 France.

-Thiébaut in 1996 published Bonjour aux promeneurs.
+In 1996 Thibaut published Bonjour aux promeneurs.
 Sur les chemins de l'art brut, Paris (Ed.
-Alternatives), a book, currently a collector's item, that describes seventeen outsider artists* and creators of environments in western and northern France.
+Alternatives), a book, currently a collector's item, that describes seventeen outsider artists¹ and creators of environments in western and northern France.
 As this book, the museum focuses on creations which originate from these parts of France

 The museum, located in a private garden, opened in 1996.
 Supported by a group of volunteers, one of its aims is to save the works of creators of outsider environments that are in danger of neglect or demolishment.

 The name of the museum is derived from the inscription la Luna Rossa on the Venus sculpture in the group of sculptures made by Séraphin Enrico (picture above).
 This weblog has the interesting story that relates how Thiebaut and friends in 1995 recovered the dumped sculptures made by Séraphin Enrico.

 * On the weblog les grisgris de Sophie (may 2010) a description (in french) of the museum and a varied collection of pictures.

 * On Flickr a photostream by Herbaltablet, uploaded july 2009.

 * Another series by Marcello 14, uploaded between september 2008 and august 2009